 - The dog is uninterested in the job

 - The dog has a general lack of motivation or willingness to learn

 - The dog is not sufficiently reward driven

 - Other health problems

-We also recommend contacting a breed-specific rescue as such a rescue might be in the best position to find an adequate home with a good understanding of that dog’s needs.
+We also recommend contacting a breed-specific rescue as such a group might be in the best position to find an appropriate home with a good understanding of the dog’s needs.

-It is essential that shelters and trainers determine the course of action in the event that a dog is not suitable for training prior to any transport or training of that dog.
-Agreements made and upheld through the process will ensure the best possible outcome for each dog, shelter, and trainer.
+Prior to transport of the dog, it is essential that the shelter and trainer(s) determine the best course of action should the dog prove unsuitable for the job.
+Agreements made and upheld throughout the process will ensure the best possible outcome for each dog, shelter, and trainer.
 Though some dogs may be challenging to place, every reasonable effort should be made to ensure they are provided with an appropriate home.